Kestrel: Web Server for ASP.NET Core

 The older ASP.NET applications are tightly coupled to the Internet Information Services or IIS.

-The IIS is a complete web server with all the features that you require out of a Web Server.
-Over the period it has grown into a matured web server and along the way, it has added a lot of weight and bloat.
-It has become one of the best Web servers around and at the same time, it is one of the slowest.
+The IIS is a complete web server with all the features you require from a Web Server.
+Over the period, it has grown into a mature web server, and along the way, it has added a lot of weight and bloat.
+It has become one of the best Web servers around, and at the same time, it is one of the slowest.

-But, it still needs to have the ability to listen to HTTP requests and send the response back to the Client.
-That is where Kestrel comes in
+But, it still needs to be able to listen to HTTP requests and send the response back to the Client.
+That is where Kestrel comes in.

 There are two ways you can use the Kestel